jmcantrell/arch-bootstrap/README.md

 1. Prepare the environment: `. ./prepare.sh`
 1. Run the installation script: `./install.sh`

-After installation, the system is left mounted at `/mnt`.
+After installation, the system is left mounted.

 If all is well, `poweroff`.